Ain’t nobody got time for URLs like this:

 What are the benefits of using a URL shortener?

 To summarize, here are some of the main benefits of using a URL or link shortener.

-- Looks better: To start with the obvious, a URL shortener or link shortener can help your link to look more visually appealing.
-A shorter link looks cleaner and more trustworthy than a longer one.
-Especially when the links are customized.
+- It looks better: To start with the obvious, a URL shortener or link shortener can help your link look more visually appealing.
+A shorter link looks cleaner and more trustworthy than a longer one, especially when the links are customized.

-- Easier to share: Shorter links are easier to share.
-Whether you are adding them to an email or a personal message, it’s so much easier to share a short link than a long one.
+- Easier to share: Whether you are adding them to an email or a personal message, it’s so much easier to share a short link than a long one.

 There’s more to URL shorteners than meets the eye.

 Sure, shorter links are more user-friendly than their longer counterparts, but more than that, the ability to track link metrics is an opportunity no savvy marketer can afford to pass up.

 Remember, ideally, you’ll want to use custom branded URLs.